How to Add Subtitles to an MP4 File

+Step 4.
 Choose the Preset for Conversion

 Open the Video tab and select the MP4 format.
 If you are satisfied with the resolution of your video, choose the MP4 H.264 - Original Size option.
 If not, you can choose any other resolution from the list that you feel would work better.

+Step 5.
 Add SRT to the MP4 Video

 Select the target folder for your videos by clicking the Save to button at the bottom of the program window.
-By default, the subtitled videos will be saved in the Movavi Library folder.
-Hit Convert to add SRT to the MP4 files.
+By default, the subtitled videos will be saved in the "Movavi Library" folder.
+Hit Convert to add the SRT file to your video.
 The folder with the output files will open as soon as the processing is done.
 Now you can put the hard-subbed video on a DVD or transfer it to any device.

 Now you know how to add subtitles to MP4.
 You can follow the same simple steps to embed subtitles into videos in any other format (including AVI, MOV, WMV, or MPEG).